theorangeseller/RAG-AI-Assistant/README.md

 ## Database Setup

-1. Create a new project in Supabase
-2. Create the following table:
+Follow the instructions in the [DEPLOYMENT.md](DEPLOYMENT.md) file to set up the database.

 ```